fureys52-oss/Anki-Creator-v2.0.0/README.md

 6 Run setup.command in your project folder by double cicking it.

 Step 4: Configure Your API Key (Universal)
 Go to aistudio.google.com and get your API Key.
+Just click th get api key button at the bottom left.
+On Windows:
 In the project folder, find the file named .env.template and rename it to .env.
 Open the new .env file with a text editor (like Notepad or TextEdit).
 Replace YOUR_API_KEY_HERE with the key you copied from the Google AI Studio website.
 Save and close the file.
+On macOS:
+Open the Terminal, navigate to the project folder (using the cd and drag-and-drop trick from Step 3), and run the command: cp .env.template .env
+Open the new .env file with a text editor (like Notepad or TextEdit), paste your API key, and save.

 Step 5: Run the Application!
 IMPORTANT: Make sure the main Anki application is open and running on your desktop.